 We are delighted to share that £7583.54 was raised for the Charity and this will go towards the purchase of a new van to support their operations.

 SARDA is a volunteer organisation which trains dogs and their handlers to search for missing persons.
 They are used by the Police Force and Mountain Rescue Teams: their handlers are experienced mountaineers and trained in first aid casualty care.
 This vital Rescue Service covers all of Scotland, 24 hours a day, 365 days of the year.
 We add a discretionary £1 donation to every Restaurant and Room bill as our core method of fund raising.
 Members of #TeamThreeChimneysSkye also organise their own sponsored activities to add to the pool which we will build-up over the whole of 2019.

-Last year we supported RNLI PORTREE LIFEBOATS
+The year before we supported RNLI PORTREE LIFEBOATS

 Team Three Chimneys Skye held a staff ballot early in 2018 and voted to make the local PORTREE Lifeboats our Charity of Choice through the RNLI.
 We choose a charity every year and encourage all of our team to raise money in some way.
 With permission, we also collect £1 from each of our guests who stay with us overnight in The House Over-By and £1 from every table dining in the Restaurant.
 Several staff members have participated in their own fund-raising events, such as the Dunvegan 10k, the Skye Marathon and the Lochalsh Dirty 30.
 We are bringing this year's campaign to a crescendo with a special RNLI CHARITY LUNCH on Saturday 1st December 2018.